Modelling and synthesizing turbulence with multi-scale coherent vortices: Introduction

-However, in the synthetic turbulence constructed using the approach of \citet{Shen2024Designing}, the physical scale of vortices, specifically, the tube thickness, varies only within a narrow range, and the overall multi-scale characteristics largely depend on the entanglement properties of quantum vortex filaments \citep{Kivotides2003quantized}.
-This introduces limitations.
-First, real turbulence exhibits a wide spectrum of physical scales, and the multi-scale features represented by centerlines alone may be insufficient to fully capture this complexity.
-Second, quantum vortex filaments, derived from simulations of superfluid turbulence governed by quantum mechanical principles \citep{Hanninen2014vortex}, are computationally intensive and difficult to directly control.
-These limitations motivate the need for a more refined approach that can generate turbulence with inherent multi-scale vortices by leveraging vortex centerlines that are both easily adjustable and rapidly generated.
+\citet{xiong2019Construction,xiong2020Effects} developed a method for constructing complex vortex tubes based on explicit vorticity expressions.
+Subsequently, \citet{Shen2024Designing} extended this method and proposed a bottom-up approach to synthesize turbulence by constructing Burgers vortex tubes \citep{Burgers1948A} based on vortex filaments \citep{Barenghi2014Introduction}.
+This method simultaneously reproduces the intertwined coherent vortices, key statistics such as Kolmogorov's -5/3 law \citep{Kolmogorov1941The}, and intermittency \citep{She1990Intermittent} observed in real turbulence.
+However, in this synthetic turbulence, vortex tube scale varies only within a narrow range, and the overall multi-scale characteristics largely depend on the entanglement properties of vortex filaments \citep{Kivotides2003quantized}.
+This introduces several limitations.
+First, representations based solely on vortex filaments fail to capture the intricate multi-scale structure of real turbulence.
+As a consequence, the generated vortices differ considerably from those in real turbulence.
+Second, vortex filaments are generated from computationally demanding dynamical simulations \citep{Hanninen2014vortex} and difficult to control directly.
+These limitations motivate a more refined approach that can synthesize turbulence with inherent multi-scale vortex tubes, whose centerlines are both easily adjustable and rapidly generated.

-Stochastic processes offer a promising alternative for the efficient generation of vortex centerlines.
-Many physical phenomena characterized by random fluctuations across broad scales can be effectively described using stochastic processes \citep{Friedrich2020Stochastic,Friedrich2011approaching}.
-A prime example is fractional Brownian motion \citep{Mandelbrot1968fractional}, which exhibits computational efficiency \citep{Dieker2003On,Dieker2004Simulation}, Gaussianity, stationarity, and scale invariance while allowing precise adjustment of long-range correlations via the Hurst exponent $H$ \citep{Delorme2016Extreme}.
-These features have enabled its wide application in fields such as statistical physics \citep{Wei2000Single, Krapivsky2014Large}, materials science \citep{Kukla1996NMR}, climate science \citep{Kassel2024Nonlinear}, hydrology \citep{Molz1997Fractional}, and finance \citep{Rostek2013A}, demonstrating its robustness across diverse disciplines.
-Building on fractional Brownian motion, the fractional Brownian bridge (FBB) \citep{Friedrich2020Stochastic} introduces boundary constraints by fixing both start and end points.
-Considering that vortex tubes in real turbulence exhibit randomness, long-range correlations, and predominantly closed structures, the FBB emerges as a suitable candidate for efficient modelling of their centerlines.